Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Removing peeling paint from a deck often involves more scraping and sanding than stain, and if you decide to switch from paint to deck stain later, it would be necessary to remove all of the peeling paint before staining.

-The thickness of paint also hides wood texture.
+The thickness of paint can also hide wood texture.
 This might be a positive for older decks in poor condition, where you'd want to hide imperfections, but stain is usually thin enough to preserve the natural look of wood grain that many people prefer.

 Most deck stain is thinner than paint and seeps into the wood grain instead of layering on top, allowing the wood to expand without compromising the coating.